 My kids were most excited about the Poké Donuts.
 These were made with glazed donuts, red sugar sprinkles, marshmallows, and black icing.
 I took the donut and held a piece of paper above half of it while I sprinkled the red sugar over the other half.
 Then I added the horizontal black lines with the icing.
 I placed half a marshmallow in the donut hole and then added black icing around it.
 They weren’t perfect, but the kids loved them!
 Aren’t these a bunch of fun?

 The fruit was displayed in a dip tray.
 I added black tape across the middle and around the dip compartment.
 Fruit dip was flanked by strawberries and bananas.

 Poké Cheese was made out of mini cheese wheels.

 Team wrappers and Poké Ball picks decorated the cupcakes.
 Tall water bottles had Poké Ball labels.
 The shorter water bottles were decorated with team labels and had team straws attached to the back of them.
 Red, yellow, and blue candies were served in two different sized glasses.

 I created all the decorations.
 The Poké Ball background was made by wrapping a black foam core board with red and white plastic table covers.
 I glued on a paper plate whose edge was colored black to the middle.
 The red, yellow, and blue team colors were represented with balloons on each side of the background.
 I hung a banner with Poké Balls and team pennants across the front of the table.

 The food was served on fun Poké Ball paper plates.
 I created these with some black tape and red and white paper plates.
-I cut a red plate in half, laid it on top of a white plate, and then placed a strip of black tape across the middle.
-I really love those these turned out.
+Cut a red plate in half, lay it on top of a white plate, and then place a strip of black tape across the middle.
+I really love how these turned out.